 Oppositional Defiant Disorder

-Behaviors are not so severe as to cause serious danger to others, but still lead to significant family, social, and school disruption.
-Sankofa staff work with parents to help develop consistent routines and natural consequences tailored to each child’s level of impulse control and capitalize on existing strengths.
+Behaviors are not so severe to cause serious danger to others but they lead to significant family, social, and school disruption.
+Sankofa’s staff work with parents to help develop consistent routines and natural consequences tailored to each child’s level of impulse control and capitalize on existing strengths.